GMH-Code/Quake-WASM/README.md

 ------------------------------------

 If you already have the shareware version of the Quake, or know where to get it, you need to extract the resource file `PAK0.PAK`.
 If you have the full version, you can add `PAK1.PAK`.

-Providing you have the relevant file(s), you can start the game [here](https://gmh-code.github.io/quake/).

 It is also possible to run mods if you supply additional `PAK` files, e.g. `PAK2.PAK`, `PAK3.PAK`, etc.